Texas Scottish Rite Hospital for Children (TSRHC)

 “I became interested in the field of orthotics and prosthetics through my personal experience.
-I have scoliosis and was actually a patient at Texas Scottish Rite Hospital for Children (TSRHC), and wore a Boston back brace for scoliosis for three and a half years.
+I have scoliosis and was actually a patient at Texas Scottish Rite Hospital for Children (TSRHC).
+I wore a Boston back brace for scoliosis for three and a half years.

 On Campus at UT Southwestern

 Abbey, who is originally from (and currently resides in) Richardson, Texas, studied bassoon performance and completed prerequisite work at the University of Arkansas.
 She says, “At UT Southwestern, I valued the one-on-one time with the professors as well as the small classroom size.”
 In fact, Abbey’s class numbered just 15, which allowed the benefit of working in small groups and at a self-directed pace, when needed.

 “We were small enough that we could guide our own curriculum, so to speak.
 I appreciated the time we got to spend with each other and the amount of research time we were given to accomplish what we wanted to do in the classroom.”

 During her time at UT Southwestern, Abbey completed a Prosthetics Department rotation at TSRHC and two orthotic rotations at outside facilities.
 She recalls, “I enjoyed rotations while in class two days a week.
 It really helped guide my education as I was receiving the clinical experience at the same time.”

 “We work with all kinds of different professionals—physical therapists, occupational therapists, doctors, orthopaedic surgeons, speech pathologists.
 It’s really helpful in making the best decisions for the patient, because we get to see the total aspect of their daily care.
 Prosthetics and Orthotics is a great field if you like working with other people because the education is unlimited and you get to learn so much every day, just by working with other health care professionals.”